codetocloudinc/.github/profile/README.md

 ## 🌟 Showcasing Our Projects

 🔧 **[Platform Engineering Hub](https://github.com/codetocloudinc/platform-engineering)** – A centralized resource for building scalable, secure, and efficient platforms.
+📘 **[How to Become a Cloud Solutions Architect - O'Reilly Capstone Project](https://github.com/codetocloudinc/csa_project)** – A comprehensive guide and project to master cloud architecture.

 Explore these projects and more as we continue to innovate and empower the cloud-native community!